-Once your primary school has signed up to be in partnership with the ASA, you need to make sure your school is making the maximum use out of the resources and support we provide.
+Once your primary school has signed up to be in partnership to the School Swimming Charter, you need to make sure your school is making the maximum use out of the resources and support we provide.

 It’s people who make things happen, but we’re all busy and under pressure … often school staff find that they simply don’t have the time to focus on swimming when there are so many other priorities in a school day.